-The revenues increased by \$31,398.
-The increase was primarily due an increase in property taxes, and an increase in state aid due to special education reimbursement and a one time MPSERS deposit.
-The expenses increased by \$12,536 due to an increase in transportation related costs and labor and fringes.
-The Copper Harbor school bus used to meet the Calumet school bus half way to the Calumet school, but now it is driven all the way Calumet.
-During 2023, there was also an increase in salary and fringes related to the hiring of an additional Para pro related to special education.
-There was also a net decrease in pension and OPEB expenses during the current year.
+The revenues increased by \$2,469.
+The increase was primarily due an increase in property taxes, and interest earnings.
+The State revenue decreased due to a special education reimburesment and a one time MPSERS deposit in the prior year.
+The expenses decreased by \$42,699 in instruction due to a reduction in para pros related to special education, which was not needed in the current year.
+There was also a net decrease in pension and OPEB expense during the current year.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2024